 It gets a little trickier if you do both.
 For example, maybe you are a carpet cleaning company that visits customers at their homes, but you also have a facility where you clean rugs and where customers can pick them up.
 Or maybe you are a restaurant, but you also deliver food to customers.
 In instances like this, you should consider what your primary function is.
 For the carpet cleaner, it’s probably cleaning at customers’ homes, so you should set a service area.
 For a restaurant, you want customers to be able to find your restaurant and walk in, so you should leave your address displayed.

 Something important to note is that if you display your address, it must be a commercial building or otherwise have signs denoting that it is your place of business.
 You cannot show your address on Google My Business if it is your home address, even if you occasionally meet customers there.
 Residential addresses will get suspended and removed by Google, so if your business address is residential, you must hide it.
 If you do really do business out of your home, you should have a separate entrance and signage clearly denoting your business name, and you should be prepared to submit proof of these to Google if they do suspend your listing for using a residential address.

-If you need help managing your Google My Business listing or getting your listing ranking well, the SEO experts at Kite Media can help!
+If you need help managing your Google Business Profile or getting your listing ranking well, the SEO experts at Kite Media can help!
 Give us a call at 435-753-7553 or fill out a contact form today and we can discuss how we can help!